Carli Blau On Intimacy and the Fertility Journey.

 - you’re going to sleep with one person every day for the rest of your life so it better be the best sex you’ve ever had and the person you love the most, and that person is you! — If I’m going to be known for anything in life, this is what I’m going to be known for.

-Tell us something we don’t know about you and about what you do.
-I started out in TV production and created my own TV show at Syracuse University called Honestly Naked, where I taught sex ed on TV.
+Random fact I started out in TV production and created my own TV show at Syracuse University called Honestly Naked, where I taught sex ed on TV.
 I would love to get onto TV some day… “one day, some day!"

 Carli Blau is a Licensed Sex and Relationship Therapist who specializes in women’s health including infertility, endometriosis, and PCOS.
 Carli provides therapy to individual and couples therapy and her approach to therapy is interactive and challenging yet supportive.
 She is certified in Maternal Mental Health, received her Master’s of Social Work from Columbia University, a Master of Education in Human Sexuality from Widener University and is currently working on her Ph.D. in Clinical Sex Therapy at Widener University studying infertility and sexual esteem in women trying to conceive.